oogasawa/Utility-cli/README.md

 ### Customizing Help Output with the Builder

 Use `UtilityCliHelpFormatterBuilder` when you need full control over the Description / Examples / Options sections.
-Multi-line text is supported via Java text blocks, and each string passed to `examples(...)` becomes a separate entry inside the Examples block.
+Sections are rendered in the order you add them, and each string supplied to `addCustomSection` becomes a separate paragraph (multi-line strings are supported).

 ```java
 import java.util.List;